cedowens/SwiftBelt/README.md

 **-LaunchAgents** --> List launch agents, launch daemons, and configuration profile files

-**-BrowserHistory** --> Attempt to pull Safari, Firefox, Chrome, and Quarantine history (note as FYI: if Chrome or Firefox is actively running, the tool will not be able to read the locked database to extract info)
+**-BrowserHistory** --> Attempt to pull Safari, Firefox, Chrome, and Quarantine history (note as FYI: if Chrome or Firefox is actively running, the tool will not be able to read the locked database to extract info).
+However, the locked db can be copied elsewhere and read from.

 **-SlackExtract** --> Check if Slack is present and if so read cookie, downloads, and workspaces info (leverages research done by Cody Thomas)